Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Background and Related Work

 \subsection{\textbf{Learning from Language and Clinical Narratives}}

-Recent work has shown that reward functions can be learned from human judgments over text, as in reinforcement learning from human feedback (RLHF) \cite{stiennon2020learning, ouyang2022training}.
-These approaches highlight the potential of language as a medium for expressing complex objectives.
+Recent work has demonstrated that reward functions can be learned from human judgments expressed through language, as in reinforcement learning from human feedback (RLHF) \cite{stiennon2020learning, ouyang2022training}.
+These approaches highlight the potential of language as a scalable medium for specifying complex objectives.

 In healthcare, clinical narratives such as discharge summaries provide rich descriptions of patient trajectories, treatment responses, and outcomes.
-Prior work has demonstrated the value of clinical text for predictive modeling \cite{huang2019clinicalbert}, yet most RL-based DTR frameworks rely exclusively on structured data and do not leverage narratives for reward construction.
+Prior work has demonstrated the value of clinical text for predictive modeling \cite{huang2019clinicalbert}, yet most RL-based DTR frameworks rely primarily on structured data and do not leverage narratives for reward construction.

-Large language models (LLMs) enable scalable extraction of structured information from unstructured text, creating an opportunity to use clinical narratives as a source of implicit preference supervision.
-However, this direction remains largely unexplored.
+Large language models (LLMs) enable scalable extraction of structured information from unstructured clinical text, creating an opportunity to use narratives as a source of implicit preference supervision.
+However, this direction remains largely unexplored in clinical reinforcement learning.